Musculoskeletal disorder: Biomechanical

 MSDs are caused by biomechanical load which is the force that must be applied to do tasks, the duration of the force applied, and the frequency with which tasks are performed.
 Activities involving heavy loads can result in acute injury, but most occupation-related MSDs are from motions that are repetitive, or from maintaining a static position.
 Even activities that do not require a lot of force can result in muscle damage if the activity is repeated often enough at short intervals.
 MSD risk factors involve doing tasks with heavy force, repetition, or maintaining a nonneutral posture.
 Of particular concern is the combination of heavy load with repetition.
 Although poor posture is often blamed for lower back pain, a systematic review of the literature failed to find a consistent connection.

 Individual differences

 People vary in their tendency to get MSDs.
 Gender is a factor, with women having a higher incidence of MSDs than men.
 Obesity is also a factor, with overweight individuals having a higher risk of some MSDs, specifically of the lower back.

-Psychosocial
+Psychosocial factors

 There is a growing consensus that psychosocial factors are another cause of some MSDs.
 Some theories for this causal relationship found by many researchers include increased muscle tension, increased blood and fluid pressure, reduction of growth functions, pain sensitivity reduction, pupil dilation, body remaining at heightened state of sensitivity.
-Although there is no consensus at this time, some of the workplace stressors found to be associated with MSDs in the workplace include high job demands, low social support, and overall job strain.
-Researchers have consistently identified causal relationships between job dissatisfaction and MSDs.
-For example, improving job satisfaction can reduce 17-69 per cent of work-related back disorders and improving job control can reduce 37-84 per cent of work-related wrist disorders.